containers/youki/docs/src/developer/basics.md

 Before you start working on developing youki, you should go through [the User documentation](../user/introduction) as it specifies the requirements and setup for running youki.
 For developing youki, you will need to install the dependencies and clone the repo, as specified in the [Basic Setup](../user/basic_setup.md) and [Basic Usage](../user/basic_usage.md) sections.

+## Testing while developing

+While developing youki, you might need to compile and test the code from time to time, to make sure it is working and and something is not accidentally broken.
+Currently there are two ways to verify that :

+- Unit tests, which test individual components of youki
+- Integration tests, which test complete functionality of youki commands from start to end.

+As steps to run these tests can be a bit tedious, a Makefile in project root provides an easy way to run these quickly.
+The Makefile currently states three individual test :

+- test : The unit tests
+- oci-integration-test : The integration tests provided by OCI, these are current standards to make sure youki is OCI compliant.
+- integration-test : This is the Rust port of OCI tests, as there are some issues in the OCI tests.
+See [integration_test](./integration_test.md) page.

+All three can be run by using `make test-all`, or you can run the individual command to run specific tests.

 ## Resources

 #### OCI